Jahnvi7/Projects/README.md

-# 🐍 Python Projects by Jahnvi
+# 🐍 Projects by Jahnvi

 Hello!
 This is a collection of my practice projects — each one built to improve my coding skills through hands-on learning, Via online sources like youtube, sololearn, AI, etc.